vmware-tanzu/community-edition/addons/packages/kpack-dependencies/0.0.9/README.md

    tutorial-image-build-2-xsf2l                                                       Unknown
    ```

-   You can tail the logs for the image with the kp cli used in step #6.
+   You can tail the logs for the image with the kp cli.

    ```bash
    kp build logs tutorial-image -b 2